Who stole justice

 Clearly, freedom has suffered along with democracy and common sense, as the masses are distracted and brainwashed to vote for the people who covertly use and abuse them.

 Thank God for the modern era and social media.
-Good people are now in with a fighting chance to swing the pendulum back in favour of the Australian people.
+Good people are now in with a fighting chance to swing the pendulum back in favor of the Australian people.

-Go to the next article: It's in the DNA
+Go to the next article: Testing the System